php-fig/fig-standards/proposed/extended-coding-style-guide.md

 }
 ```

-Otherwise if the class has, it MUST to have a blank line after the
+Otherwise it MUST have a blank line after the `use` declaration.
-`use` declaration.

 ```php
 <?php